Faith. Service. Law.

 Personal Statement

 This is the centerpiece of your application.
 The current prompt asks you to discuss the experiences, influences, and interests that have led you to apply, the questions you hope to explore at YDS, and how the degree fits into your vocational direction—all in a maximum of two pages.
 That two-page ceiling is real; don’t exceed it.
 The temptation—especially for applicants coming straight out of college—is to write a pious-sounding spiritual autobiography.
 Resist that temptation.
-The strongest statements I’ve seen treat the prompt as an opportunity to make an intellectual and vocational case: this is what I have studied, this is the question that has been driving me, this is why YDS specifically is the right place to pursue it, and this is what I plan to do with the degree.
+What works best, in my experience, is treating the prompt as an opportunity to make an intellectual and vocational case: this is what I have studied, this is the question that has been driving me, this is why YDS specifically is the right place to pursue it, and this is what I plan to do with the degree.

 I wrote in detail about this in my post on the Yale Divinity personal statement, which includes the actual statement I submitted along with annotated commentary about what I was trying to do at each turn.
 If you do nothing else from this guide, read that post before you start drafting.